christophehurpeau/es6like-class/README.md

 ## Class special properties

+- name: set the name of the class
 - abstract: set the class as abstract
 - constructor: this is the constructor of the class, like the constructor function in es6 classes
 - extends: extends a class from another or from an object